harshgadodia/harshgadodia/_pages/quotes.md

 - "If two people always agree on everything, then one of them is dispensable" (Winston Churchill)

 - "Programming isn't about what you know; it's about what you can figure out."
 (Chris Pine)

+- "Train employees well enough they could get another job, but treat them well enough so they never want to" (Kevin Kelly)

+- "You can reduce the annoyance of someone’s stupid belief by increasing your understanding of why they believe it" (Kevin Kelly)

+- "If your goal does not have a schedule, it is a dream."
+(Kevin Kelly)